 24/7 Air Conditioner Repair in the Dallas-Fort Worth Metro

-At Rescue Air Heating and Cooling, we are "Fast and Fair With Your Repair!"
+At Rescue Air and Plumbing, we are "Fast and Fair With Your Repair!"
 Our team is available 24/7 to respond to your air conditioner emergencies, whether it's ice formation on the evaporator coil or any other issue with your system.
 We proudly serve the Dallas-Fort Worth Metro area.
 Contact us today to schedule a service appointment: (972) 201-3253.